operaton/operaton-keycloak/examples/run/README.md

 The Keycloak Identity Provider is a ReadOnly Identity Provider and thus not allowed to create users upon startup.

-For a full documentation of all configuration properties see the documentation of the [Keycloak Identity Provider Plugin](https://github.com/camunda-community-hub/camunda-platform-7-keycloak) itself.
+For a full documentation of all configuration properties see the documentation of the [Keycloak Identity Provider Plugin](https://github.com/operaton/operaton-keycloak) itself.

 ## Docker Sample Setup

 Within the subdirectory `docker` you'll find a basic sample consisting of:

-* ``Dockerfile``: custom Docker image consisting of Camunda BPM Run and the Keycloak Identity Provider Plugin.
-Adapt Camunda and plugin versions to your own needs.
+* ``Dockerfile``: custom Docker image consisting of Operaton Run and the Keycloak Identity Provider Plugin.
+Adapt Operaton and plugin versions to your own needs.
-* ``docker-compose.yml``: simple setup consisting of the custom Camunda Keycloak Docker image and a preconfigured Keycloak instance with the ``camunda-identity-service`` client and a Camunda admin user and group.
+* ``docker-compose.yml``: simple setup consisting of the custom Operaton Keycloak Docker image and a preconfigured Keycloak instance with the ``operaton-identity-service`` client and a Operaton admin user and group.

 Usage:

 1. ``docker compose build``
 2. ``docker compose up -d``
-3. Login at ``http://localhost:8080`` using ``camunda`` / ``camunda1!`` and use Cockpit / Tasklist / Admin.
+3. Login at ``http://localhost:8080`` using ``operaton`` / ``operaton1!`` and use Cockpit / Tasklist / Admin.
 4. Keycloak is available under ``https://localhost:9001/auth``.
 Login with ``keycloak`` / ``keycloak1!``.

 **Beware**: This is not production ready, still using a H2 database for each of the instances, but might help you to understand the configuration basics.